MariaVittoriaColtri/sales-forecasting-with-multivariate-ols-regression/README.md

 I recoded Price_delta as a categorical variable, because it takes only three fixed values (−10, 0, +10).
 Treating it as continuous would have imposed a linear relationship between price and revenue, which does not reflect the actual pricing structure.

 Before running the regression, I checked for multicollinearity using VIF (Variance Inflation Factor).
 VIF measures how much each predictor overlaps with the others.
 A value of 1 means no overlap.
 Between 1 and 5 is acceptable.
 Between 5 and 10 is a moderate concern.
 Above 10 is severe, which means that the coefficient for that variable cannot be estimated reliably.
 Search scored 15.47, which is in the severe range.
 Newspaper and Temperature were both moderate.
-I kept Search in the model because it's an e-commerce industry and removing it would have hidden a real limitation of the data and that is not useful for anyone who wants to use the model in practice.
+I kept Search in the model because removing it would have hidden a real limitation of the data and that is not useful for anyone who wants to use the model in practice.

 I first ran a baseline model using only Newspaper (R^2 = 0.72) as a reference point, then the full model with all six predictors (R^2 = 0.97).
 The Newspaper coefficient dropped from 8.67 to 4.50 once Temperature was included.
 The baseline was absorbing part of the seasonal demand and attributing it to advertising.
 This is a textbook case of omitted variable bias. [^1]